Skip to main content

 Vehicles with a maximum mass up to 3.5 t must contain

-• 4 winter or all-season tires (M+S, M.S., M&S or 3PMSF)
+• 4 winter or all-season tyres (M+S, M.S., M&S or 3PMSF)

 or

-Failure to comply may result in a fine of 1000 kuna (approx. 130 euro).
+Failure to comply may result in a fine of around 130 euros.

-No winter tires mandatory.
+No winter tyres mandatory.

-Studded tires are not allowed.
+Studded tyres are not allowed.

 Winter tyres may be fitted from 15 October.